ehcache/ehcache2/README.md

 As of October 2022, this project will receive reduced attention, excepting for important/critical fixes.

-After October 2023, we will no longer maintain Ehcache 2.x.
+After September 2023, we will no longer maintain Ehcache 2.x.

 # To compile: